mdesson/mr-butlertron/README.md

 ## Adding a New Command

-Simply implement the `core.Command` interface and away you go!
+Simply create a new package, and in that package implement the `core.Command` interface and away you go!
 Note that `Description()` will appear in any menus as the text.

+Although it's not part of the interface, it is highly recommended to have a `New` function for your command, so that you can give it any state (such as an API token).

 ### Commands with Inline Keyboards